 There are a number of different transportation services in the region.
-We have provided a list of some services below.
+Ask your cancer care team for a transportation brochure with a list of services.
 When contacting these places it would be helpful to have a list of questions ready such as: